thoughtspot/thoughtspot.github.io/_data-integrate/clients/use-jdbc-driver.md

 ---
-title: [ Use the JDBC Driver]
+title: [Use the JDBC Driver]
-keywords: tbd
+keywords: jdbc,driver,connection
 last_updated: tbd
 summary: "How to configure the JDBC driver. "
 sidebar: mydoc_sidebar